Teyahualo (MH508v)

 Stephanie Wood

-The "grasping hand" (a term coined by Alfonso Lacadena) provides the phonetic compliment for the syllable "hua," which suggests possession.
+The "grasping hand" (a term coined by Alfonso Lacadena) provides the phonetic complement for the syllable "hua," which suggests possession.
 The resulting meaning of the name may raise in the imagination a warrior who has the quality of being able to encircle the enemy.
 See the Online Nahuatl Dictionary, citing Wimmer, for the word teyahualoani, which could support such an interpretation.

 Stephanie Wood